wongzc/learning-notes/Notes/Network/Network-01-intro.md

                 - request IP address from local DNS server (server address in client TCP/IP setting)
                 - if in cache, return, else check with root DNS (.)
                 - then root will redirect to top-level DNS (.com)
-                - then redirect to authoratuve DNS, and get IP
+                - then redirect to authorative DNS, and get IP
                 - browser then send http request to IP addres
             - will check browser cache, then os cache, then host file, before request from local DNS
         3. protocol stack